Friday, July 29, 2016

 • Genocidal and terrorist purges are often based in religion (World War II, Yugoslavia, Armenia, ISIS, etc.)

-• Different sects of Muslims on Muslims
+• Different sects of Muslims on other Muslims

 The problem is not that people have strong religious beliefs.
 The problem is enforcing one set of beliefs on another person or a community, or discriminating against another because of their beliefs or behaviors.